thkoch2001/tvlfyi_depot/tvix/store/README.md

 NARInfo when needed.

 ## More Information
+The store consists out of two different gRPC services, `tvix.castore.v1` for the low-level content-addressed bits, and `tvix.store.v1` for the Nix and `StorePath`-specific bits.

-Check the `protos/` subfolder for the definition of the exact RPC methods and messages.
+Check the `protos/` subfolder both here and in `castore` for the definition of the exact RPC methods and messages.

 ## Interacting with the GRPC service manually
 The shell environment in `//tvix` provides `evans`, which is an interactive